 Now, CityLab has found a study that shows it is probably safe to eat fruit from urban trees that are near roads that aren’t that busy (or those that don’t have heavy tractor-trailer traffic) as long as you wash them properly.
 It may also be a good idea to skin those fruits so that you aren’t eating what may have come into direct contact with any toxins.

-If you feel sick after eating something from a tree, just don’t do it again and you will probably be okay – but make sure to monitor any signs that might signal you need medical attention.
+If you feel sick after eating something from a tree, make sure to monitor any signs that might signal you need medical attention.

 Know If The Fruit Is Ripe